What is Password Hygiene?

 We have come to recommend that users create passphrases made up of at least three words that don’t have any correlation.
 In this method, if you want to use replacement characters (like the aforementioned alphanumeric switching), it has value.
 For example if you were to make the

-If you would like more information about password hygiene or securing your accounts and identity online, call the IT professionals at TAP Tech today at 203-744-9760.
+If you would like more information about password hygiene or securing your accounts and identity online, call the IT professionals at COMPANYNAME today at PHONENUMBER.